mzriot/Digital-Payment-API-Troubleshooting/README.md

 You can find a list of the errors returned by our gateway and resolutions to each on the [Gateway Error Codes](https://developer.mastercard.com/platform/documentation/security-and-authentication/gateway-error-codes/) page.

-# Mastercard Processing Error Codes
+# Mastercard Processing Error Codes with troubleshooting steps

 For a complete list of Mastercard Processing application-specific error codes, refer to the following table: